cywhale/spat_struct_regen/README.md

 1. Location: Nanhsi forest dynamics plot (FDP), with an area of 8.37 ha and elevations ranging from 1,960 to 2,060 m (Fig. 1).
 The plot is located in a bio-reserve of the Yushan National Park, mid-southern Taiwan (120°54' 17" E, 23°27' 32" N).

 2. Climate: characterized by a daily regular cloud immersion and seasonal precipitation.
-Typhoons and accompanying southwesterly winds can cause extremely heavy rainfall.
-The mean annual rainfall was about 3,044 mm (during 1998-2009), and 77% of the precipitation occurred from May to September.
-The mean annul temperature was 11.5 °C (1998-2009), with a January mean of 6.7°C and July mean of 14.9°C.
+Typhoons and accompanying southwesterly winds can cause extremely heavy rainfall here.

 **Forest vegetation**